magento/merchdocs/src/sales/credit-memo-create.md

 ---
-title: Create a Credit Memo
+title: Issuing a Credit Memo
 ---

 Before a credit memo can be printed, it must first be generated for an [invoiced order]({% link sales/invoice-create.md %}).
 You can issue both online and offline refunds (partial or full) from an open credit memo, depending on the payment method.